Financial Projection Template

 #6 Operating expenses (forecast)

-In this operating expenses (forecast) worksheet, the operating expenses forecast for the next few years will be calculated using the assumptions for each of the expenses items.
+In this operating expenses (forecast) worksheet, the operating expenses forecast for the next few years will be calculated using the assumptions for each of the expense items.

 #7 Income statement (current & forecast)